 - It can spread to other PCs connected to a local network, creating further damage;

 - It frequently features data exfiltration capabilities, which means that it can also extract data from the affected computer (usernames, passwords, email addresses, etc.) and send it to a server controlled by cyber criminals; encrypting files isn’t always the endgame.

 - It sometimes includes geographical targeting, meaning the ransom note is translated into the victim’s language, to increase the chances for the ransom to be paid.

-The inventory of things that ransomware can do keeps growing every day, with each new security alert broadcasted by our team or other malware researchers.
+Their feature list keeps growing every day, with each new security alert broadcasted by our team or other malware researchers.

-As ransomware families and variants multiply, you need to understand that you need at least baseline protection to avoid data loss and other troubles.
+As families and variants multiply, you need to understand that you need at least baseline protection to avoid data loss and other troubles.

 Encrypting ransomware is a complex and advanced cyber threat which uses all the tricks available because it makes cyber criminals a huge amount of money.
 We’re talking millions!

 If you’re curious how it all started, it’s time to go over:

 A quick history of ransomware